Default Font Size Icon

 2. By personally notifying the college public safety office by phone, email or letter.

-3. By completing the online Incident Report form.
+3. By completing the online Incident Report Form.

 4. By calling local law enforcement to report the crime.